 Tourism movies and reportage

-“At the festival we show tourism-related movies and reportage.
+“At the festival, we show tourism-related movies and reportage.
 They come from all over the world to promote the nature, architecture, people, culture and activities of different countries.
-We show diversity of the world with one thing in common; beauty,” says Spomenka.
+We show the diversity of the world with one thing in common; beauty,” says Spomenka.

 “The movies from Bangladesh and Greece always stand out with beauty and humour.
 This year my favourite movie is Only in Ghent because it’s very different and has an alternative, anti-commercial tone,” she adds.